Reverse Osmosis

 They work together perfectly.
 In fact, RO systems work BETTER with softened water feeding them (less scaling on the membrane, longer filter life).

-• Absolutely.
+A: Absolutely.
 The savings are massive.

 Average family (4 people):